-Editor's message: Employers should accommodate religious observance wherever reasonably possible as a failure to do so may constitute indirect discrimination.
+Editor's message: Your organisation should accommodate religious observance wherever reasonably possible as a failure to do so may constitute indirect discrimination.

-For example, an employer that requires female employees to comply with a dress code that does not allow Muslim women to wear a hijab would be unlawful unless the employer can show that the discriminatory effect of the requirement on Muslim women is outweighed by a good, non-discriminatory reason for imposing the requirement.
+For example, a requirement in your dress code that Muslim women must not wear a hijab while working would be unlawful unless you can show that the discriminatory effect of the requirement on Muslim women is outweighed by a non-discriminatory reason for imposing the requirement.

 Stephen Simpson, principal employment law editor